 While BMO Harris officials expected that flexible hours would be considered a valuable retention tool, they were surprised by how far it outpaced other potential offerings.
 “What really blew us away was that it was so far ahead.
 It was 20% above the rest,” said Dave Casper, BMO Harris Bank’s executive vice president and head of commercial banking.

-Further, the study found, companies that are hiring junior employees look for a variety of attributes when considering their ideal candidate, including skill set (43%), work experience or internship (32%), degree earned/school attended (18%), and references and recommendations (18%).
+The study found that companies hiring junior employees look for a variety of attributes when considering their ideal candidate, including skill set (43%), work experience or internship (32%), degree earned/school attended (18%) and references and recommendations (18%).